-The faculty leader, in consultation with college administrators and CO, may decide to recommend the evacuation of a student in response to:
+The faculty leader, in consultation with program administrators, may decide to recommend the evacuation of a student in response to:

-- An emotional crisis that greatly affects the individual, such as the death of a program participant or death or serious illness in the family - Serious illness, either physical or psychological
+• An emotional crisis that greatly affects the individual, such as the death of a program participant or death or serious illness in the family

+• Serious illness, either physical or psychological

-The faculty leader, in consultation with college administrators and CO, may decide to cancel the program in response to:
+The faculty leader, in consultation with program administrators, may decide to cancel the program in response to:

 - Death of a program participant

 - Kidnapping of a program participant

 - An outbreak of highly infectious disease at the host site

 - A natural disaster

 - A political or civic emergency

-- Serious illness or injury suffered by the faculty leader
+- · Serious illness or injury suffered by the faculty leader

 The decision to evacuate students or cancel a program, even when made for the best reasons, may result in negative responses, including lawsuits instigated by the students or their families, and difficulty in re-establishing the program in future.
-It is therefore essential, when contemplating an individual evacuation or program cancellation, to consult immediately with CO, who will in turn consult with other appropriate Mission University administrators.
+It is therefore essential, when contemplating an individual evacuation or program cancellation, to consult immediately with program administration, who will in turn consult with other appropriate Mission University Officers.